 Lake Tahoe Swimming

-Bear Street and CA Highway 28, Kings Beach, CA
+Bear Street and Highway 28, Kings Beach, CA

 With its easy location in the center of town, Kings Beach State Recreation Area makes enjoying the sandy shoreline of Lake Tahoe simple.
-The park itself is free, and offers day use of a few miles of sandy beach, public bathrooms, a children's play area and barbecue grills.
-There are boat, Jet Ski and paddleboard rentals, and parking costs $10 for both cars and trucks.
-Dogs are not allowed...read more
+The park itself is free, though it costs to park there.
+In addition to a few miles of sandy beach, there are public bathrooms, a children's play area, volleyball and basketball facilities.
+Alcoholic beverages and smoking are not allowed at this beach.
+Charcoal or wood barbecues...read more

 With its easy location in the center of town, Kings Beach State Recreation Area makes enjoying the sandy...read more